History of the nude in art: Renaissance

-The culmination of the Renaissance nude occurred in the work of Michelangelo, for whom the naked human body had a divine character that gave it a dignity unmatched by any other contemporary nude.
+The culmination of the Renaissance nude occurred in the work of Michelangelo, for whom the naked human body had a divine character, conferring a dignity unmatched by any other contemporary nude.
 Because of his Neoplatonic convictions, he idealized in an extreme way the emotion he felt before male beauty, so that the sensuality of his nudes becomes something transcendental, the expression of something superior and immaterial, ungraspable, sublime, pure, infinite.
 His figures are at once dominant and moving, of great power and great passion, of resounding vitality and intense spiritual energy.
 Even his religious works have lost the pathos of suffering inherent in the figure of the crucified Christ to show the Savior with a spiritual serenity that generates compassion more for his beauty than for his pain, as in the Vatican Pieta (1498–1499).
 His first nude drawings show the vivacity of his nervous articulations, far from the soft classical contours, with a rich modeling far from any proportion or geometric scheme.
-His anatomy is knotty and tight, dynamic, where the thickness of the torso stands out, with marked muscles and solid contours, exaggerating the effects of torsion and foreshortened figures, as in the Drunken Bacchus (1496–1497), one of his first great sculptures.
-The David (1501–1504) in Florence still retains the Apollonian air of a balanced classicism, but interpreted in a personal way, where the torso may look like that of a Greek statue, but the disproportion of head and limbs denotes tension, and his defiant expression departs from the classical ethos.
+His anatomy is knotty and tight, dynamic, with the thickness of the torso standing out, marked muscles, and solid contours, exaggerating the effects of torsion and foreshortened figures, as in the Drunken Bacchus (1496–1497), one of his first great sculptures.
+The David (1501–1504) in Florence still retains the Apollonian air of a balanced classicism, but interpreted in a personal way, where the torso may look like that of a Greek statue.
+Still, the disproportion of head and limbs denotes tension, and his defiant expression departs from the classical ethos.
 Likewise with the dramatic expression of his Slaves in the Louvre (Dying Slave and Rebellious Slave, 1513), which recall the Hellenistic art's noobide figures, and denote the influence of Laocoön (Michelangelo was one of the first to see the sculptural group, unearthed in 1506 near San Pietro in Vincoli).
 Similarly, his figures for the Medici tombs (1524) are reminiscent of Greek works: the male ones (The Day and The Twilight) to the Belvedere Torso, and the female ones (The Dawn and The Night) to the Vatican's Ariadne.